 Supporting active journeys to school

-Walking, scooting or cycling to the school gates!
+Walking, scooting, cycling and wheeling to the school gates!

 We continue to strongly encourage parents, carers, and young people to consider active travel as their preferred way to get to and from school wherever possible.